 Get Together and Have a Little Pun

 Weddings are a celebration of you and your partner, so why not incorporate some of your personality into your hashtag?
-Sinclair & Moore suggests getting together with some of the creative minds closest to you for a brainstorming session.
+The team at Sinclair & Moore suggests getting together with some of the creative minds closest to you for a brainstorming session.
 "The approach is similar to thinking of what your campaign slogan would be for you as a couple."
 To begin, write a list of all the possible rhymes, puns, and idioms that are close to a combination of your first and last names and even nicknames.
 Each person can then pitch a few ideas and, in true campaign fashion, a group vote can decide the victor.

 Do Your Research

-To ensure maximum memory collection, Sinclair & Moore encourages couples to weave the hashtag throughout the build-up and fruition of the big day.
+To ensure maximum memory collection, the team at Sinclair & Moore encourages couples to weave the hashtag throughout the build-up and fruition of the big day.
 Including the hashtag on the invite, website, program, and signage will not only remind guests to share, but also lessen room for error.
 "The key to get your guests to use it is consistency."